Profile Likelihood Biclustering: Introduction

 \section{Introduction}

 Suppose we are given a data matrix $\mX = [X_{ij} ]$, and our goal is to cluster the rows and columns of $\mX$ into meaningful groups.
-For example, $X_{ij}$ could be the log activation level of gene $j$ in patient $i$; our goal is to seek groups of patients with similar genetic profiles, while at the same time finding groups of genes with similar activation levels.
-Alternatively, $X_{ij}$ can indicate whether or not user $i$ reviewed movie $j$; our goal is to simultaneously cluster the users and the movies. \cite{mirkin96} termed the general clustering process ``biclustering,'' but it is also known as direct clustering \citep{hartigan72}, block modeling \citep{arabie78}, and co-clustering \citep{dhillon01}.
+For example, $X_{ij}$ can indicate whether or not user~$i$ has an interest in product~$j$, and our goal is to segment users and products into relevant subgroups.
+Alternatively, $X_{ij}$ could be the log activation level of gene~$j$ in patient~$i$; our goal is to seek groups of patients with similar genetic profiles, while at the same time finding groups of genes with similar activation levels.
+The general simultaneous clustering problem is known by many names, including direct clustering~\citep{hartigan72}, block modeling~\citep{arabie78}, biclustering~\citep{mirkin96}, and co-clustering~\citep{dhillon01}.

-Empirical results from a broad range of disciplines indicate that biclustering data is useful in practice.
-For example, \cite{ungar98} and \cite{hofmann99} found that biclustering helps identify structure in latent class models for collaborative filtering problems where the data is sparse and diverse tastes make it difficult to cluster purely based on purchasing or review habits.

-Several biclustering applications exist in the biological sciences. \cite{eisen98} was one of the first papers to note the benefits of clustering genes and conditions in microarray data, finding that genes with similar functions cluster together.
-Recently, \cite{harpaz10} applied biclustering methods to a Food and Drug Adminstration report database, identifying associations between certain active ingredients and adverse medical reactions.
-Several other applications of biclustering exist; see \cite{cheng00},\cite{getz00}, \cite{lazzeroni02}, and \cite{kluger03} as well as \cite{madeira04} for a comprehensive survey.
+Empirical results from a broad range of disciplines indicate that biclustering is useful in practice. \citet{ungar98} and \citet{hofmann99} found that biclustering helps identify structure in collaborative filtering contexts with heterogeneous users and sparsely-observed preferences. \citet{eisen98} used microarray data to simultaneously cluster genes and conditions, finding that genes with similar functions often cluster together. \citet{harpaz10} applied biclustering methods to a Food and Drug Adminstration report database, identifying associations between certain active ingredients and adverse medical reactions.
+Several other applications of biclustering exist \citep{cheng00,getz00,lazzeroni02,kluger03}; \citet{madeira04} give a comprehensive survey.

-Although their goals are the same, the references above use a variety of different biclustering algorithms.
+Practitioners interested in biclustering have used a variety of different algorithms to achieve their results.
 Clearly, many of these algorithms work well in practice, but they are often ad-hoc, and there are no rigorous guarantees as to their performance.
-In particular, the lack of any notion of consistency means that practitioners cannot be assured that their discoveries from biclustering will generalize or be reproducible; collecting more data may lead to completely different biclusters.
+Without these guarantees practicioners cannot be assured that their discoveries from biclustering will generalize or be reproducible; collecting more data may lead to completely different clusters.